 The Office of the Inspector General (OIG) is the primary investigative and law enforcement entity for the Texas Department of Criminal Justice.
-The OIG consists of two departments: Investigations, and Administrative Support and Programs.
-OIG investigators are commissioned Texas peace officers assigned throughout the state.
+OIG consists of the Investigations Department, the Administrative Support and Programs Department, and the Information Systems Division, which oversees the Offender Telephone System.
+OIG investigators are commissioned peace officers assigned throughout the state.

 The Investigations Department is dedicated to conducting prompt and thorough investigations of alleged or suspected employee administrative misconduct or criminal violations committed on TDCJ property or authorized interest.
 Through administrative and criminal investigations, OIG investigators identify criminal violations and serious staff misconduct.
 The department responds to requests for law enforcement services from numerous sources within and outside the agency.